tdammers/ghc-wiki/newcomers-tutorial.md

 ## Rebuilding

 While working on GHC, you will need to rebuild often; however, most of the time, it is possible to avoid a full, slow build.
-Here's a few things you can do to speed things up:
+Here are a few things you can do to speed things up:

 - Rebuild only the things that you're interested in.
 E.g.:
   `./hadrian/build.sh _build/stage1/bin/ghc` to build only the compiler.
 - Freeze the stage 1 compiler: `--freeze1`.
-Most of the time, rebuilding the stage 1 compiler is not necessary, but the build system is not smart enough to figure this out on its own; freezing stage 1 tells it to *never* rebuild stage 1.
+Most of the time, you would want to skip rebuilding the stage 1 compiler even if its dependencies have changed; by freezing stage 1, you tell the build system to *never* rebuild stage 1.
 - Picking a faster *build flavor*.
 For working on the compiler, the `devel2` flavour is usually the most appropriate: `--flavour=devel2`.
-If you can afford to skip dependency rebuilds, and compile without any optimizations, then the `fastest` flavour is probably best.
+If you can afford to compile without any optimizations, then the `quickest` flavour is probably best.

 At this point, it is probably worth mentioning the concept of "Stages".